zzye-projects/LittleLemonDjango/README.md

 * Get: Gets list of orders.
 Managers get all orders, and customers and delivery crew only get orders that belong/assigned to them.
 List of orders can be filtered, ordered, and paginated.
 * Post: Converts all cart items of the user into an order and empties their cart.
 Only users have access to this functionality
 #### /api/orders/{orderId}
+* * Get: Gets an order.
+Managers get all orders, and customers and delivery crew only get orders that belong/assigned to them.
 * Delete: Deletes a specific order of the user.
 * Put:
 * Patch